microsoft/pxt-arcade/docs/tutorials/eat-the-doughnut.md

 Games can be made from any idea you have, but general need two things: a way for the player to win, and a way for the player to lose.

-In this tutorial, you will build a fairly simple game, with the goal of collecting a doughnut before time runs out.
+In this tutorial, you will build a fairly simple game, with the goal of eating a doughnut before time runs out.
+When the player eats a doughnut, the countdown is restarted.

 ## Step 1 @fullscreen